omstuhler/semgram/README.md

-# semgram: R package for extracting semantic motifs from text
+# semgram: Extracting Semantic Motifs from Textual Data

-`semgram` extracts semantic motifs from textual data.
+`semgram` extracts semantic motifs around entities in textual data.
 For details, please refer to this recent [paper](https://journals.sagepub.com/doi/full/10.1177/00491241221099551). `semgram` uses an entity-centered semantic grammar that distinguishes six classes of motifs: actions of an entity, treatments of an entity, agents acting upon an entity, patients acted upon by an entity, characterizations of an entity, and possessions of an entity. `semgram` uses a comprehensive set of extraction rules to recover semantic motifs from dependency trees (the output of dependency parsers).
 A short demo can be found [here](https://htmlpreview.github.io/?https://github.com/omstuhler/semgram/blob/master/vignettes/demo.html).

 `semgram` builds on functionalities of [`spacyr`](https://cran.r-project.org/web/packages/spacyr/index.html) for dependency parsing and [`rsyntax`](https://github.com/vanatteveldt/rsyntax) for implementing rules querying dependency trees.
 If you find yourself wanting to extract relations other than those incorporated in the `semgram` grammar and don't mind implementing the formal rules to do this from scratch, [`rsyntax`](https://github.com/vanatteveldt/rsyntax) is the way to go.
 You might also find their [`rsyntaxRecipes`](https://github.com/kasperwelbers/rsyntaxRecipes) useful.